transparencia-mg/dpckan/README_EN.md

 ```

-The registration of environment variables `CKAN_HOST` and `CKAN_KEY`, needed for invoking each command, must be performed according to the user's operating system.
+The registration of environment variables `CKAN_HOST` and `CKAN_KEY`, necessary for invoking each command, must be performed according to the user's operating system.
 Below are reference links for this:

   * [Windows](https://professor-falken.com/pt/windows/como-configurar-la-ruta-y-las-variables-de-entorno-en-windows-10/)
   * [Linux](https://ricardo-reis.medium.com/vari%C3%A1veis-de-ambiente-no-linux-debian-f677d6ca94c)